 Some users have spent their lives on Planet Minecraft, forming lifelong friendships!

-Keep in mind that they aren’t a government-approved source of information.
+Keep in mind that they aren’t government-approved sources of information.
 Instead, it’s a fansite for the community.

 - Work and interactions get used to getting to know each other.